 If you aren’t already a member with YOUNG LIVING, let’s start there!
 To become a member you just need to buy a starter kit and now you can get a CBD starter kit for an amazing value compared to buying the products separately.
 You can get the premium starter kit which comes with 12 of the most popular essential oils and a diffuser or the basic starter kit which simply gets you your membership and comes with Stress Away oil.

 Once you become a member, you will be all set up to order CBD with your Young Living account linked to Nature’s Ultra’s website and the best part is that you will enjoy the wholesale discount of 24% off that all Young Living Members get on products.
-In addition to ordering the CBD products through Young Living, many of the oils compliment CBD usage and are a perfect start to plant-based wellness.
+In addition to ordering the CBD products through Young Living, many of the essential oils compliment CBD usage and are a perfect start to plant-based wellness.

 Use our referral link to get your CBD starter kit or essential oil starter kit.
 You’ll become a member, get wholesale pricing and gain access to our team resources.
 More about that here!

 FAQ: Is CBD oil safe during pregnancy or while breastfeeding?

 Unfortunately there isn’t much research in this area yet when it comes to CBD.
 There are studies regarding marijuana and pregnancy/breastfeeding and use of marijuana should definitely be avoided.
 More info here.

 However, several of the main concerns with marijuana use including impaired ability to properly care for your baby and second hand smoke, are not concerns with CBD oil.
 The main question is how much CBD is transferred to your baby and what effects will it have and that’s where the research is lacking still.
-Many women find that the benefits they get from CBD oil are keeping them from needing pharmaceuticals and the trade off is worth it for them.
+You should always consult with your care provider with any questions.